chrischoy/fully-differentiable-deep-ndf-tf/README.md

 ## Motivation:

-Deep Neural Deicision Forest, ICCV 2015, proposed a great way to incorporate a neural network with a decision forest.
-During the optimization (training), the terminal (leaf) node has to be updated after each epoch.
+Deep Neural Deicision Forest, ICCV 2015, proposed an interesting way to incorporate decision forest into a neural network.

+The authors proposed using a static probability distribution as the terminal nodes and to regress the target distribution (the ground truth one-hot-vector) using the usual distance function (KL divergence and thus cross entropy as the entropy of the ground truth distribution is constant).

+Specifically, the decision nodes (non-terminal nodes) are represented as a sigmoid function indicating the routing probability and the terminal nodes as a vector (in a simplex.
+Thus, probability distribution).
+As there are two trainable parameters, the authors used used alternating optimization scheme for optimization the decision nodes and terminal nodes.

-This alternating optimization scheme is usually slower than joint optimization since other variable that is not being optimized slows down the optimization.
+This alternating optimization scheme is usually slower than joint optimization since the variables that are not being optimized slow down the optimization of the other variable.

+However, if we parametrize the terminal nodes, we can convert this problem into a simpler joint optimization and thus can speed up the convergence.

 This code is just a proof-of-concept that

-1. one can train both decision nodes and leaf nodes $\pi$ jointly using parametric formulation of leaf node.
+1. one can train both decision nodes and leaf nodes $\pi$ jointly using parametric formulation of leaf (terminal) nodes.

 2. one can implement the idea in a symbolic math library very easily.